dlab-berkeley/R-Haas-Workshop/README.md

 ## Installation Instructions

+We will use Jupyter on the Haas JupyterHub to go through the workshop materials.

 ### Using DataHub
-We will use Jupyter to go through the workshop materials.

 [ADD DATAHUB LINK]